Morpho-lang/morpho/README.md

 We provide a [Roadmap](https://github.com/Morpho-lang/morpho/wiki/Road-Map) for future development plans that might give you ideas for how you could contribute.

-We also welcome bug reports and suggestions: Please feel free to use the `Issues` feature on github to bring these to our attention.
+We also welcome bug reports and suggestions: Please feel free to use the *Issues* feature on our github repository to bring these to the developers' attention.

 ## Installation